William D. Hassett Jr.: Boston Bruins

 On May 30, 1986, Hassett was named chairman and chief executive officer of the Boston Bruins and the Boston Garden.
 In this role his major responsibility was working on Delaware North's renovation plan for the Garden.
 It was later decided to redevelop the property instead of renovating the arena.
 On March 24, 1987, he was named Bruins team president.
 He resigned on December 1, 1988, after Delaware North chairman and CEO Jeremy Jacobs elected not to give Hassett a minority share in the New Boston Garden deal.

 Jazz label

 Hassett established a record label with Tony Bennett, Improv Records, producing live recordings of Bennett and other legendary jazz musicians during the 1970s.

 Later life and death

 In 1990, Hassett led a group that unsuccessfully tried to gain control of the St. Louis Blues.
 Throughout the 1990s, Hassett continued to engage in real estate development and community service.
 Hassett died on March 13, 2000, in Memorial Sloan–Kettering Cancer Center.
 He was 63 years old.
-He is survived by his wife Margaret Brennan Hassett, six children, Eva, William, Joseph, Ellen, Elizabeth, and Caroline, and their mother Caroline (née Ernst) Hassett Buerk.
+He is survived by his six children, Eva, William, Joseph, Ellen, Elizabeth, and Caroline.